My coaching philosophy:

 - Motivation: motivating & encouraging OCC athletes to achieve their full potential.

-- Mentoring: listening to OCC athletes needs in relation to their physical training.
+- Mentoring: listening to OCC athletes needs in relation to their needs & physical training.

 - Guidance: providing OCC athletes with tools to achieve success.